 - Fill out your inspection report, including your name as the inspector, today’s date, and making sure to include any required maintenance.

-- Tap Submit to save your report.
+- Tap Submit (iOS) or the checkmark (Android) to save your report.

 Although your report is now submitted, it is only on your device and is not yet available to those in the office.
 Continue with the rest of your inspections.

 - Tap Sync ( on iOS, on Android) to review your inspections.
 You’ll see the list of inspections you have completed.
 Tap one of your pending edits to review it, then close the inspection form.

 Tip: Use the X in the panel to close the form on iOS.
 On Android, use the hardware back button or, if no hardware back button, swipe right on the panel.

 Once you are done with all your inspections, head back to the office and sync your inspections to share them with others.
 (If you put your device in airplane mode while following these steps, make sure to turn it off since syncing requires a data connection.)